mulias/mulias.github.io/content/drafts/possum-overview.md

 "a".."z"
 {% end %}

 Code points are, broadly speaking, how Unicode defines units of text.
 This means we can use character range parsers for more than just ASCII characters.
 The emoji 😄 is code point `U+1F604` and 🤠 is `U+1F920`, so 😅 (`U+1F605`) is in the range.
-It's worth noting that some symbols are made up of multiple code points stuck together, so character ranges won't work for absolutely everything that looks like a single character.
+It's worth noting that some units of text are made up of multiple code points stuck together, so character ranges won't work for absolutely everything that looks like a single character.
 This limitation shouldn't be an issue in the vast majority of parsing use cases.

 {% possum_example_small(input="😅") %}
 "😄".."🤠"